 We hear a lot about the Texas Hill Country.
 Why is this area of Texas so special?
-In this article we've tried to explain what seniors will like about it.
+In this article we've tried to explain what seniors like about it.

 It was on the top ten list of places people are moving to.
 The fact that Texas did not become overvalued in the downturn as did other states has kept its prices more stable.